kailash-manasarovar/statement/docs/timeline/2023/june.md

 - It's the first TEB course I've taken in person since February 2020 in Cork.
 - I'm utterly traumatized from my experience over the last 6 months and especially over the last week.
 - I don't bring my connected devices so I cannot use my own Twitter account.
+- I do have my mobile phone, however.
 - I create a fake account and start following `@jctot19`.
 - I'm angry.
 - I tweet a list of pros and cons about the man.

 ![Pros and cons](../../content/images/pros-and-cons.jpeg)

 - The weird "communication" continues between my new fake account and the `@jctot19` account.
+- I'm so upset I can't think straight and I don't realize this means my phone is hacked.
-- I have a long WhatsApp chat with Sandra Rita Diaz, my French friend who I believe now is a criminal-gang spy, where I complain that the man is lazy.
+- I have a long WhatsApp chat with Sandra Rita Diaz, my French friend who I believe now is a spy for the criminal gangs.
+- I complain that the man is lazy.
 - I hear about him being lazy again and again over the next year or so online.

 !!! info